If the House Could Speak - Episode 2 - echo of a sound removed / Outerlands

 Marta Feuchtwanger was the widow of the German-Jewish novelist Lion Feuchtwanger, best known for works like Jud Süß and The Oppermanns.
 Together, the Feuchtwangers fled Nazi Germany and eventually settled in Los Angeles in the early 1940s, where they became central figures in the community of European intellectual exiles living in Pacific Palisades.
 Their home, Villa Aurora, became a cultural hub for émigré artists, writers, and thinkers.

-In this particular excerpt from Tape 28, Marta speaks on the rare volumes in the Feucthwanger library and recounts her experience of the 1952 Bel Air wildfire that came dangerously close to Villa Aurora.
+In this particular excerpt from Tape 28, Marta speaks on the rare volumes in the Feucthwanger library and recounts her experience of the 1961 Bel Air wildfire that came dangerously close to Villa Aurora.
 At the time, Marta was in her mid-80s and largely confined to her home.
-She describes watching the flames approach from her balcony, refusing evacuation, and the interventions of firefighters—along with her memories of fleeing other fires in the past, both literal and political.
+She describes watching the flames approach from her balcony, refusing evacuation and the interventions of firefighters—along with her memories of fleeing other fires in the past, both literal and political.

-This excerpt comes from a 50-hour interview conducted by Lawrence Weschler on September 15, 1975 and completed under the auspices of the UCLA Oral History Program.
+This excerpt comes from a 50-hour interview conducted by Lawrence Weschler begining on September 15, 1975 and completed under the auspices of the UCLA Oral History Program.

 Recording courtesy of the UCLA Department of Special Collections.